Aliya Moldagulova: Beginning of war

-Immediately after the attack on the USSR, the military registration and enlistment offices of the republics of Middle Asia and Kazakhstan received a flood of applications from volunteers wishing to go to the front where both women and men were equally willing to defend their homelands.
-In Kazakhstan, women who applied for sending to front accounted for 40% of the total volunteers.
-Many thousands of women and girls decided to master the specialty of nurses and nurses ahead of schedule.
-At their request, in the first two months of the war, 206 nursing courses, 248 sanitary groups were created.
+Immediately after the attack on the USSR, the military registration and enlistment offices of the republics of Central Asia and Kazakhstan received a flood of applications from volunteers wishing to go to the front where both women and men were equally willing to defend their homelands.
+In Kazakhstan, women who applied for sending to the front accounted for 40% of the total volunteers.
+Many thousands of women and girls decided to master the specialty of nurses ahead of schedule.
+At their request, in the first two months of the war, 206 nursing courses and 248 sanitary groups were created.
 About 200 thousand women and girls were engaged in those initiatives.

 During the Great Patriotic War, women of the Soviet Union took a massive and active part in the armed defense of their homeland.
-Many unforgettable names of women - heroes of Central Asia and Kazakhstan are captured in historical and fictional literature.
+Many names of the women, seen as heroes of Central Asia and Kazakhstan, are captured in historical and fictional literature.

-During the war, more than 1,200,000 Kazakh soldiers were drafted into the ranks of the Soviet army, more than 20 rifle divisions and other formations were formed.
+During the war, more than 1,200,000 Kazakh soldiers were drafted into the ranks of the Soviet army, and more than 20 rifle divisions and other formations were formed.
 A total of 601,939 people died on the war fronts, which is 12% of the total population of the then Kazakh people.

-In June 1941, with the outbreak of World War II, the family of Aliya's uncle was evacuated.
-However, young Aliya chose to stay on in Leningrad.
+In June 1941, with the outbreak of World War II, the family of Moldagulova's uncle was evacuated.
+However, young Moldagulova chose to stay on in Leningrad.
 When the war broke out, Abubakir Moldagulov sent two telegrams from Tashkent, where he was practicing, to Leningrad.
-One family - to be urgently evacuated, the second - to a family friend, a certain Aleksey, with a request to help his family leave for Kazakhstan and in no case leave Aliya.
-However, Aliya did not agree to go to Kazakhstan.
+One family - to be urgently evacuated, the second - to a family friend, a certain Aleksey, with a request to help his family leave for Kazakhstan and in no case leave Moldagulova behind.
+However, Moldagulova did not agree to go to Kazakhstan.
 Despite the persuasions of family members, she stayed and explained this by the fact that she would defend the Motherland to the end, says Sapar Mogdagulov.

 On 8 September 1941, the blockade of Leningrad began.
-In the memoirs of the former pioneer leader of the orphanage: “At one time, Leah (due to the difficulty of pronunciation, her Russian alternative name is used), having gone with a sled to fetch water, did not return for a long time.
+In the memoirs of the former pioneer leader of the orphanage:

+At one time, Leah (due to the difficulty of pronunciation, her Russian alternative name is used), having gone with a sled to fetch water, did not return for a long time.
 She was found lying unconscious in the middle of the street.
 When the doctor examined Leah, it turned out that she was exhausted to the limit.
 We barely left.
 As it turned out later, Leah gave half of her meager bread ration to a small girl, with poor health, Katya.
-As soon as she got on her feet, she climbed to the roof and together with the others began to put out lighter bombs."
-And here is a line from the memoirs of the sniper school cadet E.F.
-Loginova: “She studied well.
-She was very sincere, attentive.
+As soon as she got on her feet, she climbed to the roof and together with the others began to put out lighter bombs.

+According to the memoirs of the sniper school cadet E.F.
+Loginova, Moldagulova "studied well," and was "very sincere, attentive."